thehellomartian/leaflet-geotiff-2/README.md

   // One of: L.LeafletGeotiff.rgb, L.LeafletGeotiff.plotty, L.LeafletGeotiff.vectorArrows
   renderer: null,

+  // Use a worker thread for some initial compute (recommended for larger datasets)
+  useWorker: false,

   // Optional array specifying the corners of the data, e.g. [[40.712216, -74.22655], [40.773941, -74.12544]].
   // If omitted the image bounds will be read from the geoTIFF file (ModelTiepoint).
   bounds: [],